 We prioritize investing in local leadership and supporting others’ visions for change rather than dictating what grantees should do.
 We aim to contribute without being controlling: we let grantees take the lead while also asking questions and offering advice where relevant and welcomed.
 We aspire to incorporate the voices of communities we seek to serve in our strategic planning processes.
 An Advisory Board of diverse experts in our sector provides advice and input on our strategy and work.

 We invest time in understanding what grantees are trying to accomplish, the challenges they face, and the larger context of their work.
-We respect grantees’ time and are sensitive to the burdens we place on them: we do our homework, do not ask for information that we will not use, avoid bureaucracy, offer flexibility, and take pride in our responsiveness.
+We respect peoples’ time and are sensitive to the burdens we place on them: we do our homework, do not ask for information that we will not use, avoid bureaucracy, offer flexibility, and take pride in our responsiveness.
 We share information openly and transparently, including our grantmaking strategy, list of grantees, tools, practices, and lessons learned.
 We communicate proactively: we actively share information with one another, we encourage grantees to express challenges, if we are worried about performance we tell grantees directly, we say no to inquiries as soon as we know that’s the answer.

 We ask for feedback and seek to continually learn as an organization and as individuals.
 We recognize the value of grantees taking measured risks, even if it means they will sometimes fail.
 Our response to failure is measured: what matters is learning from failure, not avoiding failure altogether.